 At the end of the day, replacing seals and insulation periodically will be far more cost effective than letting them deteriorate and potentially cause failures in larger components.

 + Keep drains clear.
 Condensation can wreak havoc on refrigerator components, which is why it’s important to ensure that moisture is draining properly.
 Adding regular draining checks to the schedule group for seals and insulation checks and condenser cleaning is a good way to ensure that you’re covering all of your bases.

 Consolidating maintenance tasks in this way will reduce disruptions and minimize the administrative burden of tracking and assigning them with inefficient paper systems or spreadsheets.
-Most importantly, implementing a thorough preventive maintenance routine will help maximize ROI for vital assets like refrigerators by reducing downtime and maximizing their useful life.
+Most importantly, implementing a thorough preventive maintenance routine using a maintenance management software will help maximize ROI for vital assets like refrigerators by reducing downtime and maximizing their useful life.